COVID-19 and the current status of the courts?

 How do I file my documents?

-– Documents/Requests should be e-mailed to the appropriate courthouse.
+- Courthouses should e-mail documents/requests to the appropriate parties.
 See https://www.ontariocourts.ca/ocj/covid-19/courthouse-email-addresses/

-o 5) Confirmation of service (HOW + WHEN other party was served);
+- Confirmation of service HOW + WHEN another party was served;

-– If unable to file by e-mail, contact your local Courthouse
+- When if you are unable to file by e-mail, contact your local Courthouse

 Where can I find more information on Family Proceedings in the Ontario Courts of Justice?
 Through consulting https://www.ontariocourts.ca/ocj/covid-19/covid-19-family-matters/

 SUPERIOR COURT OF JUSTICE